 Enrollment in E-Verify does not provide absolute “safe harbor,” but can be a mitigating factor in the event that an employer is alleged to have employed a non-work authorized individual.
 If the employer can show that it complied, in good faith, with federal law regarding the verification of new hires, it may be exempt from prosecution under this law.

-The “Support Our Law Enforcement and Safe Neighborhoods Act,” Arizona SB1070, signed recently by Governor Jan Brewer, is one of the toughest anti-immigration laws in the United States.
+The “Support Our Law Enforcement and Safe Neighborhoods Act,” Arizona SB1070, is one of the toughest anti-immigration laws in the United States.
 The new Arizona law allows police officers to ask about the immigration status of any person based upon “reasonable suspicion.”
 The statute also prohibits local governments from adopting any policies that require or allow less than full enforcement of the immigration laws, thus prohibiting so-called sanctuary provisions.
 The statute also makes it illegal to solicit workers, often called day laborers.